janko/tus-ruby-server/README.md

 ### Expiration

-By default both partially and fully uploaded files will get deleted after one week, and the interval of checking for expired files is 1 hour.
-You can change both of these:
+The expiration date is automatically set on each created file, and is refreshed on each PATCH request.
+By default the expiration date is 1 week from the last POST or PATCH request, and the interval of checking expired files is 1 hour, but this can be changed:

 ```rb
 require "tus/server"